ningpengtao-coder/gitlab-foss/doc/user/admin_area/settings/continuous_integration.md

 NOTE: **Note:**
 If you change this setting, it will only apply to artifacts created after the setting change.
-The [GitLab rails cheat sheet](https://docs.gitlab.com/debug/gitlab_rails_cheat_sheet.html#remove-artifacts-more-than-a-week-old) describes how to clean out old artifacts.
+The [GitLab rails cheat sheet](https://docs.gitlab.com/debug/gitlab_rails_cheat_sheet.html#remove-artifacts-more-than-a-week-old) describes how to remove old artifacts.

 ## Shared Runners pipeline minutes quota **(STARTER ONLY)**